JorgeCastilloPrz/YetAnotherComposeTalk/slides/src/main/slides.md

 <img src="assets/Runtime concern separation.png"/>

-* The interpreter has the big picture 👉 Can decide how to execute / optimize it.
+* The interpreter has the big picture 👉 Can decide how to execute / optimize the program.
 * The interpreter is <span class="blueText">decoupled</span> from the program.

 ---